marshallmick007/GoogleApi-Proxy/readme.md

 ## What the heck is this?

-Don't want google knowing every website you visit?
-Common javascripts are often loaded from a content delivery network (CDN) at google, meaning google can mine which websites you visit just by hosting and checking access logs.
+Don't trust google?
+Common javascripts are often loaded from a content delivery network (CDN) at google, meaning google knows when you request a file.
 If you dont want this, you can redirect the ajax.googleapis.com to your localhost.

 Doing this may break website you visit, so use at your own risk!
 I am not responsible for any broken websites or transactions that may occur